 Explore Trinity College & Book of Kells

-I recommend seeing Trinity College and the Book of Kells as early as possible in the day as the places gets pretty busy (and the queues can become rather long) after lunch.
+If you make sure to see just one Dublin attraction during your time in the capital, make it Trinity College.
+I personally recommend seeing Trinity College and the Book of Kells as early as possible in the day as the places gets pretty busy (and the queues can become rather long) after lunch.
 The oldest university in Ireland was founded in 1592 by Elizabeth I and is called Trinity College Dublin.

 One of the best places to see spring blossom in the city, it’s here where you’ll find the magnificent medieval manuscript, the Book of Kells, as well as one of the most beautiful libraries in Ireland, if not all of Europe.
 Should you visit at certain times during the day, there’s also the option to embark on a student-led tour for an extra- but well worth it- fee.